Akira Jimbo: Drum setup

 One unique aspect of Jimbo's drumming is the setup of his drums.
 Using acoustic drums together with Yamaha electronic drum triggers, Jimbo is able to create a live performance with an array of different sounds.

 Apart from endorsing Yamaha drums and Zildjian cymbals, he also endorses Vic Firth drumsticks.

 MIDI Drum Trigger System

-He claims every sound is triggered as a live performance by himself, which is true in the past as the limitation of the trigger system during that time.
+Jimbo has claimed that every sound is triggered by himself as part of a live performance, which was true in the past, due to the limitations of the trigger system technology.

-As his career progress, in fact, now he did use many sequencing programs during some portions such as in intense drum solo part or some difficult arrangements.
+As his career has progressed, however, he now uses various sequencing programs during some portions of his performances, such as during intense drum solos or particularly difficult arrangements.